haifengliu/azrefresh/mooncake/virtual-machines-windows-deploy-puppet.md

 ##Additional Resources
-[New Integrations with Microsoft Azure and Visual Studio]
+[New Integrations with Windows Azure and Visual Studio]

 [How to Log on to a Virtual Machine Running Windows Server]